Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

 Here and in the rest of the paper, when we say two sets of equations are "equivalent", we mean that they are the same up to the action of a linear transformation.
-This ambiguity will disappear if we replace the system of first order ODEs by the corresponding higher order ODE, since then the equations satisfied by $X(q), C_{4}^{2}(q)/16$ in the current case will be identical.
+This ambiguity will disappear if we replace the system of first-order differential equations by the corresponding higher-order differential equations.
+For example, in the current case the equations satisfied by $X(q)$ and $C_{4}^{2}(q)/16$ are identical.

 For the structure of the correlation functions, we can actually know a little more.
-Using \eqref{eqisogenyrelation:N=4}, we arrive at the following conclusion.
+Using \eqref{eqisogenyrelation:N=4}, we arrive at the following consequence. \begin{cor} The GW correlation functions $X,Y,Z$ of the elliptic orbifold curve $\mathbb{P}^1_{2,2,2,2}$ belong to the ring $\mathbb{C}[A^2_{4}(Q),A_{4}(Q)C_{4}(Q),C^2_{4}(Q)]$.
+In fact, we have, under the change of variable $q=Q^{1\over 2}$,